-- Loss of earning capacity: the income you expected to earn throughout your career but that you no longer can due to your injuries
+- Loss of earning capacity: The income you expected to earn throughout your career but no longer can due to your injuries

-You could qualify for these damages and others if you are filing a personal injury lawsuit or a wrongful death lawsuit.
-Our team at Farmer & Morris Law, PLLC, wants to review your case and help you calculate an equitable settlement.
+You could qualify to recover these damages and others if you are filing a personal injury or wrongful death lawsuit.
+Our team at Farmer & Morris Law, PLLC wants to review your case and help you calculate an equitable settlement.

-A Car Accident Lawyer can Help You with All Aspects of Your Marion Case
+Your Car Accident Lawyer Can Help You With All Aspects Of Your Marion Case

 - Investigating your accident, so your lawsuit is supported by as much corroborating evidence as possible

 - Communicating with the liable party, so you do not have to speak to them or their representatives on your own